adrido/minetest-mapper-cpp/doc/manual.rst

 	@include /usr/share/minetestmapper/colors.txt

 	# Water is undefined.
 Minetestmapper will complain
-	# about it and not draw water nodes.
+	# that there are undefined nodes, and not draw water nodes.
 	default:water_source	-
 	default:water_flowing	-